 The Internet Service Provider (ISP) will usually provide an email address for delivery of the notices.

 If not, a hard copy of the Takedown Notice can be posted to the Internet Service Provider's (ISP) nominated address.

 For websites hosted in the USA a different process is applicable.

 See DCMA Takedown Notice for Online Copyright Infringement.

 This FAQ was written by James D. Ford GAICD | Principal Solicitor, Blue Ocean Law Group℠.

 This FAQ is intended for general interest + information only.

 It is not legal advice, nor should it be relied upon or used as such.

-We recommend you always consult a practising USA Attorney for legal advice specifically tailored to your needs & circumstances.
+We recommend you always consult a lawyer for legal advice specifically tailored to your needs & circumstances.